Yuuoniy/APISpecGen/README.md

 ## Intro
 APISpecGen is a tool that can use given specification seeds to generate new API specifications, and uses these generated specifications to detect new bugs.
+For more details, you may refer to the paper "Uncovering iceberg from the tip: Generating API Specifications for Bug Detection via Specification Propagation Analysis" (NDSS 2025).

 ## Install